 The choice of the soundcard (or audio interface) depends on many factors, among which recording quality, number of inputs, MIDI I/O, mic/guitar inputs (XLR etc.), external vs internal, and of course price.

-n-Track is compatible with any soundcard that has standard WaveRT, WDM, MME or Asio drivers, including USB, Firewire (IEEE 1394) and PCI audio devices.
+n-Track is compatible with most audio interfaces on the market, including USB, Firewire and PCI. n-Track on Windows is compatible with Asio, Wasapi, WaveRT, WDM or MME audio drivers, while on Mac it works with any CoreAudio device.
 Follows a list of a few soundcards that have proven to work well with n-Track Studio.
-New audio devices are released all the time and others quickly go out of production so the list below may sometimes report devices that are no longer in production.
+New audio devices are released all the time and others quickly go out of production so the list below may not be always up to date.

 When you select the "Settings/Soundcard's settings/Recording mixer controls" or "Playback mixer controls" menu command (or the corresponding icon in the toolbar) you get an error message similar to "There is a problem with your sound hardware. to install mixer devices go to control panel, click printers and other hardware, and then click other hardware".